JonQuxBurton/MobileMicroservicesSample/README.md

 * Modifiable - after the system is modified, the tests can be re-run to check for and prevent regressions.
 * Understandable - the system can be refactored and simplified, then the tests can be re-run to check for, and prevent regressions.
 * Performance - check and benchamrk the performace of the system with a number of simultaneous users.

+### 5. Manual Tests
+Manual Tests can be performed by through the Front End application.
+The main focus of these is to catch higher level, conceptual types errors (have we built the right thing) and usability problems.

+The Manual Tests support the testing goals as follows:
+* Reliable - they verify that the system works as intended.

 ## Executing the Tests